Dr. Patti Bastick

 So what’s got you hooked on telehealth in the long run?

 For me, it’s about flexibility and work/life balance, despite our offices based in NSW, I’m able to spend more time in Tassie where my family is from.
 And the practice is also able to see more patients and treat them effectively.
 It’s more convenient for everyone.
 Virtual care means I can be in Tassie and still run a clinic.
 That's awesome, isn't it?

 MBBS (Hons), BMedSci, MAICD, GradCertClinEpi, FRACP

-Dr Patti Bastick is a Medical Oncologist with a special interest in the treatment of patients with breast and genitourinary cancers, including testis, prostate, bladder and kidney cancers.
-She is a senior staff specialist at St George and Sutherland Hospitals in Sydney, and the Medical Director of Cancer Care Partner, Cancer Care Foundation and St George Oncology Associates.
+Dr. Patti Bastick is a Medical Oncologist with a special interest in the treatment of patients with breast and genitourinary cancers, including testis, prostate, bladder, and kidney cancers.
+She is a senior staff specialist at St George and Sutherland Hospitals in Sydney, and the Medical Director of Cancer Care Partner, Cancer Care Foundation, and St George Oncology Associates.
 She was awarded a fellowship of the Royal Australasian College of Physicians in 2008, having completed her undergraduate training at the University of Tasmania in 1999.
-She is heavily involved in clinical trials having worked as an investigator for over 60 international phase I, II and phase III trials over the past 15 years and is integral in establishing the new private trials centre at Southside Cancer Care Centre.
+She is heavily involved in clinical trials having worked as an investigator for over 60 international phase I, II, and phase III trials over the past 15 years, and is integral in establishing the new private trials center at Southside Cancer Care Centre.
 Patti is passionate about patient advocacy and sits on the medical advisory board for BEAT Bladder Cancer Australia.
 She is currently supervisor of advanced training in Medical Oncology and has always been involved in training and education of junior doctors.
 She is the deputy chair of the Germ Cell Subcommittee for ANZUP.